 A review of the Council's pay rates was undertaken.
 This project was led by the Human Resource department with financial data analysed by the Finance department.
 Job descriptions for all positions at the Council were sized by the third-party provider, Strategic Pay.
 The sized jobs were compared to national sector-specific pay data compiled by Strategic Pay through its annual remuneration survey.
-It is identified the 85% is an entrylevel pay rate, with 100% being paid to a person performing satisfactorily in the role.
+It is identified the 85% is an entry-level pay rate, with 100% being paid to a person performing satisfactorily in the role.
 It was identified that, on average across all positions, Wairoa District Council pays staff 93% of the average salary.
-Around 12 staff were identified as being paid under 85%.
-In August 2019, all staff were aligned to being paid at least 85% of their roles' benchmarked salary.
+Around 12 staff were identified as being paid at least 85% of their roles' benchmarked salary.